PelionIoT/licensetool/README.md

 ## Contributions

-All contributions must be done with compliance to Apache 2.0 license.
 All contributions must pass:
 - Clear written statement that author agrees to Apache 2.0 license and is the original author of the changes.
 - Code review, so submit a pull request (PR).
-- Run `pylint licensetool.py` and make sure the score does not get worse (10/10 now).
+- Run `pylint licensetool.py tests/*.py` and make sure the score does not get worse (10/10 now).
 - Include necessary test case updates, so that coverage does not decrease - provide evidence in the PR.
 - Include required documentation updates.